State Tax Refund

 For Economic Development

-The Texas Tax Code provides for state tax refunds for economic development.
-Some Texas property owners are eligible to receive refunds on their net state sales and use taxes and franchise taxes for paying local school taxes.
+The Texas Tax Code provides for state tax refunds to encourage economic development.
+Some Texas property owners are eligible to receive refunds on their net state sales and use taxes and franchise taxes for paying local school taxes, where tax incentives are not offered by a school district.
 The total for all refunds collectively may not exceed $10 million, the amount made available by the Texas Legislature.

-Tax year 2002 was the sixth year that companies could apply for reimbursement of school taxes paid on a property that received a county or city abatement but not a school tax abatement.
-Companies had to file their refund applications before August 1, 2003.
-Of the 162 individual refund applications received for 2002 taxes, the Comptroller’s office approved 150 applications representing 91 companies.
-While the approved 2002 refunds totaled $71.2 million, these 91 companies received total refunds of $10 million (the maximum amount made available by the Texas Legislature) to reimburse them for paying 2002 school taxes.
+Tax year 2003 was the seventh year that companies could apply for reimbursement of school taxes paid on a property that received a county or city abatement but not a school tax abatement.
+Companies had to file their refund applications before August 3, 2004.
+Of the 171 individual refund applications received for 2003 taxes, the Comptroller’s office approved 163 applications representing 104 companies.
+While the approved 2003 refunds totaled $67.8 million, these 104 companies received total refunds of $10 million (the maximum amount made available by the Texas Legislature) to reimburse them for paying 2003 school taxes.

 Except for 1997, the first year of the refund, the full $10 million has been refunded each year.
-See Table 3 below for a breakdown.
+See table below for a breakdown.

 Starting in 1997, property owners were eligible to receive refunds on their net state sales and net franchise taxes.
 Senate Bill 345, 74th Texas Legislature, 1995, added Tax Code Sections 111.301 to 111.304 to implement the refund process.
 The Tax Code requires the Comptroller’s office to issue state tax refunds to qualified property owners who entered into property tax abatement agreements—after January 1, 1996—with a city or county, but not a school district.
 Property owners with tax abatement agreements entered into on or before this date were not eligible for these state refunds.